You must successfully kill two elk (of any type) to complete the Learn to Hunt quest.

 - Prey animals' airborne scents are round; competitors' are diamonds.

-- Carcasses' floating scents are shaped like a steaming meat and are the color of the animal (R.I.P).
+- Carcasses' floating scents are an X icon, the color of the animal (R.I.P).

 - Ground scents are shaped like the real animal's footprints so you can see the direction the animal was going, once you learn their print shapes.